TN 35 (12-24)

 E. Procedure – Field Office Actions

-CRs are not responsible for authorizing fees under the fee petition process or releasing title II fee payments.
-(Refer to POMS GN 03930.035, Adjudicating Title II Claims Involving Representatives Who May Petition – Overview.)
+CSs are not responsible for authorizing fees under the fee petition process or releasing Title II fee payments (see POMS GN 03930.035).

-However, on a title II case, the CR must add a special message to the MBR to alert the PC to the need to modify the fee notice or take a manual action related to the calculation of the assessment when there are two or more representatives and:
+However, on a Title II case, the CS must add a special message to the MBR to alert the PC to the need to modify the fee notice or take a manual action related to the calculation of the assessment when there are two or more representatives, including representatives who validly assigned direct payment of their authorized fee per GN 03920.021, and:

-• SSA pays the authorized fees at different times.
+• We pay the authorized fees at different times.

-In addition, if either of these situations arises in a title XVI case, the CR is responsible for processing those actions in accordance with the guidance.
+In addition, if either of these situations arises in a Title XVI case, the CS is responsible for processing those actions in accordance with policy.

 F. Procedure – PC Actions

-The BA, BTE, fee reviewer, or other designated PC position certifies direct payment to the representative after SSA authorizes a fee for administrative-level services based on a fee petition or to the attorney after the court authorizes a fee.
-In addition to following the procedures in GN 03930.060, Releasing Past-Due Benefits Withheld for Possible Direct Payment to Representative, the BA or BTE must ensure that SSA collects the correct assessment amount and provides notice.
+The BA, BTE, PETE, or fee reviewer, or other designated PC position certifies direct payment to the representative, or entity if there is a valid assignment per GN 03920.021, after we authorize a fee for administrative-level services based on a fee petition, or to the court attorney after the court authorizes a fee.
+In addition to following the procedures in GN 03930.060, the BA, BTE, or PETE must ensure that we collect the correct assessment amount and provide notice.

 As explained in GN 03930.066D, some situations require manual input to override the SPS automated assessment calculation and deduction.